MacHundt/SocialOcean/README.md

-## "e4_MP"
+# e4
-### This project is an e4 rcp implementaion of my Master Project.
-I will start with a SWT renderer.
+This repository includes e4 rcp projects.

 # BostonCase
 In my project I will analyze the Bosten Bombing Case.